Magnesium for Muscle Health and Recovery

 Best Magnesium Types for Muscle Recovery

 Magnesium exists in many different forms, and the benefits of each and its absorption ability vary.
 Which magnesium is best for muscle recovery?
-These are your best options:
+Organic forms of magnesium (read: contains carbon and created by living organisms) are better absorbed than inorganic forms (read: not related to plants or animals).
+The more absorbable organic forms include:

 - Magnesium Sulfate - Also called Epsom salt, magnesium sulfate is arguably the best form of magnesium for muscle recovery.
 Adding it to a bath for a soak helps ease muscle tension, detoxify the body, decrease inflammation, and speed up muscle healing.